 The Master of Science degree program in Occupational Therapy (MSOT) is an entry-level professional program designed to enable the student to develop advanced critical reasoning skills and to prepare the graduate for professional practice in a variety of settings.
 Graduates will also have the capability of assuming responsibilities in the areas of administration, program development, consultation and research in occupational therapy.

-The program is designed to accommodate applicants who have either a baccalaureate degree in another field or advanced undergraduates who have completed three years (90 semester hours) of prescribed and elective undergraduate course work.
+The program is designed to accommodate applicants who have a baccalaureate degree in another field.

 Criteria for admission